antonioortegajr/Mural-Wayfind-doc/README.md

 ## About

-This do is meant for anyone looking to create a way-finding experience based on the murals (or any local art really) around Eugene OR
+This do is meant for anyone looking to create a mobile (native or mobile web, both are good.) way-finding experience based on the murals (or any local art really) around Eugene OR

 ## Sample Art Data